Anne Wellesley, Countess of Mornington: Life

 eccentric, and her financial extravagance was a source of worry to a family already struggling with mounting debts.
 She was a friend of Lady Eleanor Butler and Sarah Ponsonby, the famous Ladies of Llangollen.

 Family

-Anne married Garrett Wesley, the Earl of Mornington, in 1759.
+Anne married the then Garret Wesley, 2nd Baron Mornington in 1759.
+He was created the 1st Earl of Mornington in 1760.
 The marriage was said to be a happy one.
-Anne and Mornington had nine children together, and seven of them survived to adulthood:
+Anne and Lord Mornington had nine children together, and seven of them survived to adulthood: